-Erin’s physical therapist conducts a comprehensive assessment of her motion, strength, balance, movement, and running mechanics; he gently touches the front, side, and back of her hip to determine the precise location of her pain.
+Erin’s physical therapist conducts a comprehensive assessment of her current symptoms and her health history.
+She assesses Erin’s motion, strength, balance, movement, and running mechanics.
+She skillfully palpates (touches) the front, side, and back of Erin’s hip to determine the precise location of her pain.
 Erin describes her typical daily running routine, her stretching routine, and her footwear.
 Based on these findings, her physical therapist suspects an injury to her labrum within her hip joint.

-Because Erin’s hip is so tender, he refers her to an orthopedic surgeon.
+Because Erin’s hip is so tender, her physical therapist refers her to an orthopedic surgeon.
 The surgeon confirms the diagnosis of a hip labral tear.
-Erin and her surgeon discuss treatment options and decide her best next step is a 2-month period of physical therapy.
+Erin and her surgeon discuss treatment options; the decision is made for nonoperative management of the condition, with a 2-month period of physical therapy.

 Together, they outline a 4-week rehabilitation program.
-Erin sees her physical therapist 1 to 2 times each week; he assesses her progress, performs manual therapy techniques, and advances her exercise program as appropriate.
-He advises her on exercise and activity modifications that will enhance her recovery.
+Erin sees her physical therapist 1 to 2 times each week; she assesses Erin’s progress, performs manual therapy techniques, and advances her exercise program as appropriate.
+She advises Erin on exercise and activity modifications that will enhance her recovery.
 Erin maintains her daily exercise routine at home.